BA A350 at Austin, ready for flight to London

 BA A350 In Austin

-Our flight was almost completely full and thus boarding took a while.
-I walked around to stretch my legs and when I came back most premium economy cabin had already boarded.
+The flight was nearly full, and boarding took a while as a result.
+I took the opportunity to stretch my legs and, by the time I returned, most of the Premium Economy cabin had already boarded.

 British Airways Premium Economy Cabin